Childhood Myelodysplastic Neoplasms Treatment (PDQ®)–Health Professional Version

 Evidence (HSCT):

-• Patients with refractory anemia or RAEB had a lower remission rate (45%).
-Those with RAEB-T (69%) or AML with a history of MDS (81%) had similar remission rates compared with de novo AML (77%).
+- Patients with refractory anemia or RAEB had a lower remission rate (45%).
+Patients with RAEB-T (69%) or AML with a history of MDS (81%) had similar remission rates compared with those with de novo AML (77%).

 When analyzing these results, it is important to consider that the subtype RAEB-T is likely to represent patients with overt AML, while refractory anemia and RAEB represents MDS.
 The World Health Organization classification has omitted the category of RAEB-T, concluding that it is essentially AML.